TnTomato/python-tutorial/Chapter6-Function&Parameters/README.rst

 ========

 When you code more and more, and you find it a little bit hard to manage your codes.
-Try *functional programming*.
+Try *Functional Programming*.

-In short, *functional programming* makes program structured.
+In short, *Functional Programming* makes program structured.
 We just take a piece of code as a function.
 Then pack them inside a function.
 Functions make it easier to reuse a same piece of code.
 Like the built-in function ``print()``.
 We can build functions ourselves.